German foreign minister says Malaysia plane may have been shot down

-MEXICO CITY, July 17 (Reuters) - Initial evidence suggests that the Malaysian passenger jet that came down in the Ukraine on Thursday may have been shot down, German Foreign Minister Frank-Walter Steinmeier said.
+MEXICO CITY (Reuters) - Initial evidence suggests that the Malaysian passenger jet that came down in the Ukraine on Thursday may have been shot down, German Foreign Minister Frank-Walter Steinmeier said.

 “At first glance there seems to be a lot to suggest that the plane did not just crash, but rather that there may have been a shot,” Steinmeier said during a visit to Mexico City.